marcopennekamp/lore/specification/traits-structs.md

 **Structs cannot be extended**.
 Traits are the mechanism for building type hierarchies, which has the advantage of cleanly separating the concerns of data representation (structs) and abstract structure/behavior (traits, shapes).

 If a trait inherits from a shape directly or indirectly, all properties declared in the shape will become (virtual) members of the trait.
 The combination of all extended shape types is called the **inherited shape type**.
 This type definitely specifies all properties of a trait.
-A struct, in contrast, treats the inherited shape type as a contract: it must specify all properties contained in the inherited shape type as struct properties, with compatible types.
+A struct, in contrast, treats the inherited shape type as a contract: it must define all properties contained in the inherited shape type as struct properties, with compatible types.

 Since a struct is always a concrete type, **all abstract functions** of the traits a struct extends will have to be implemented for the struct.
 This is implicitly handled by the constraints governing abstract functions and doesn't need to be handled specially for structs.